mondoohq/.github/profile/README.md

 🧰 Avoid tool sprawl

+🎯 Make an immediate and significant impact on your security posture

-Checkout the [mondoohq/samples](https://github.com/mondoohq/samples) repository to see sample use cases of cnquery and cnspec in action!
+Check out the [mondoohq/samples](https://github.com/mondoohq/samples) repository to see sample use cases of cnquery and cnspec in action!

 ### Wait, who is Mondoo? 🤔